 NASW Georgia Chapter Board of Directors

 The NASW-GA Board of Directors is comprised of 12 Board members who are appointed from the Chapter membership.
-All Board members serve 3- year terms except for BSW and MSW student representatives, and a president-elect who hold (1) one-year terms.
+All Board members serve 3-year terms except for student representatives and a president-elect who hold (1) one-year terms.
 Board terms follow the Chapter fiscal year, which begins July 1 and ends June 30th each year.
 The Board of Directors holds 5 meetings during the year, including an annual Board Orientation.
 All Board meetings, except for executive sessions, are open to the membership.
 Board members are fundamentally responsible for carrying out the Association’s mission and what it strives to accomplish at the state/local levels, discuss association policy and programming, and set chapter policies concerning social work practice issues.

 NASW-GA is comprised of 4 Regions (North, South, East, and West Regions).

-Each Region is Represented on the Board of Directors by a Region Representative and a Region At Large Representative.
+Each Region is Represented on the Board of Directors by a Region Representative and a Member-at-Large Representative.
+The board members, and their email addresses, are shown below.

 Jan N. Yates, ACSW, BCD, LCSW